ChrisDuhaime/read-me-generatoer/02-Challenge/Develop/readMe.md

 ## Questions

-If you have any questions about the repo contact me directly at j.
+If you have any questions about the repo contact me directly at c.duhaime27@gmail.com.

-Github username is j
+Github username is ChrisDuhaime